Banyc/UnforgettableNotes/README.md

 1. Download the executable from the release page
 1. Schedule a startup for the executable

+## Tips

+-   Don't click the review button ("✔️") unless you have 100% confidence on remembering the memo at that point.
+-   Click the delete button ("🗑") if the memo is no longer needed or fully remembered.
+-   Don't click the exit button ("X") if you don't want to **permanently** exit the APP.
+If you want it to pop up next time, simply switch to your working software.

 ## Memory Decay Theory

 The logic is based on the forgetting curve, mainly from this website <https://supermemo.guru/wiki/Forgetting_curve>.